 How to use ChatGPT for card sorting tools?

 While ChatGPT isn't a card sorting tool itself, it can complement your existing tools.
-For instance, you could use ChatGPT to help interpret open-ended responses from participants, or to generate hypotheses about user behavior that you can then test with your card sorting tool.
+For instance, you could use Looppanel to help interpret open-ended responses from participants, or to generate hypotheses about user behavior that you can then test with your card sorting tool.